pipobscure/pipobscure/_posts/2014-03-22-things-to-remember-when-you-want-to-say-no.markdown

 date: 2014-03-22 08:48:17 Z
 tags: []
 ---
-# Things to remember when you want to say "no," assert yourself, and ask for what you want

 [thelesbianborderline](http://thelesbianborderline.tumblr.com/post/61846727995/things-to-remember-when-you-want-to-say-no-assert):

 > 1. If I say “no” to someone and they get angry, this does not mean I should have said “yes.”